manidogabo/MiNeNS_Group_website/content/authors/eleni/_index.md

 ---
 # Display name
-title: Eddie Beck
+title: Eleni Georgountzos

 # Full name (for SEO)
-first_name: Eddie
+first_name: Eleni
-last_name: Beck
+last_name: Georgountzos

 # Username (this should match the folder name)
 authors:
-  - eddie
+  - eleni

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role: Undergrad Researcher

 # Organizations/Affiliations
 organizations: